DDDDAO/ddddao-sync-auth-extension/README.md

 # ddddao-sync-auth-extension

-A chrome extension to sync cookies to our database
+A chrome extension to sync cookies to our platform

 ## Installation